Freshers Week is Not The Key To Connecting With Students One of The 10 Key Findings of Our 1 Year Student Study Of 100 Freshers

 For most students, relationships with parents flourished rather than faltered during their time away.
 Many parent/child relationships move through an important transition when university starts and there is great potential for the home/family relationship to progress to a new level, revealing greater influence from home than many brands imagine.

-As we concluded back in 2016, University life is a rich and fertile ground for marketing, but it has to be played correctly.
+University life is a rich and fertile ground for marketing, but it has to be played correctly.
 From shifting emotional and practical needs to the nuances of student culture, there are huge rewards for the brands who take the time to make credible connections, and a pile of wasted budgets for those who don’t!